seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-2.md

   + Task 2: Configure a connection string.
   + Task 3: Build and validate a project

+### Estimated Timing: 45 minutes

 ### Task 1: Initialize a function project

+In this task, you will initialize a function project.

 #### Pre-requisites for this task